mvdh7/PyCO2SYS/docs/index.md

 pyco2.hello()
 ```

-You should also consider citing the original work by [Lewis and Wallace (1998)](refs.md/#l), and specify which [optional sets of constants](detail.md/#settings) you used in your calculations.
+You should also consider citing the original work by [Lewis and Wallace (1998)](refs/#l), plus which [optional sets of constants](detail/#settings) you used in your calculations.

 ### History

-The original CO2SYS program for DOS was created by Ernie Lewis and Doug Wallace ([LW98](refs.md/#l)).
-This was translated into MATLAB by Denis Pierrot and subsequently optimised by Steven van Heuven ([HPR11](refs.md/#h)).
-Jim Orr and co-authors added further sets of equilibrium constants and implemented error propagation in a separate program ([OEDG18](refs.md/#o)).
-The latest MATLAB version was translated into Python as PyCO2SYS by Matthew Humphreys, benefitting enormously from all this previous work ([HLSP22](refs.md/#h)).
-Further (ongoing) modifications and additions to the PyCO2SYS code and documentation have been made by Matthew Humphreys, Luke Gregor, Daniel Sandborn, Abigail Schiller and Ben Cala.
+The original CO2SYS program for DOS was created by Ernie Lewis and Doug Wallace ([LW98](refs/#l)).
+This was translated into MATLAB by Denis Pierrot and subsequently optimised by Steven van Heuven ([HPR11](refs/#h)).
+Jim Orr and co-authors added further sets of equilibrium constants and implemented error propagation in a separate program ([OEDG18](refs/#o)).
+The latest MATLAB version was translated into Python as PyCO2SYS by Matthew Humphreys, benefitting enormously from all this previous work ([HLSP22](refs/#h)).
+Further (ongoing) modifications and additions to the PyCO2SYS code and documentation have been made by Matthew Humphreys, Luke Gregor, Daniel Sandborn, Abigail Schiller, Ben Cala and Macarena Martin-Mayor.

 ### License